Microsoft launches a new archival storage option for Azure

 Like the cool storage tier, Microsoft guarantees 99 percent availability for the archive tier and all the data is automatically encrypted at rest.

 Sadly, Microsoft didn’t release any pricing information for Archive Blob Storage yet.
+Update: It’s now available.

 Developers who want to experiment with this tier will also have to apply for access.
 Microsoft, as usual, notes that this feature shouldn’t be used for production workloads until it hits general availability.

 If you ever need to change what tier your data sits in, Microsoft also today announced the launch of blob-level tiering.
 With this, you can easily change the access tier of a blob with a single command.